NewForce-at-Mountwest/foundations-course/chapters/HTML.md

 <div>
 ```

+## New Vocab
+These are some important new words we've learned so far.
+If you don't remember what any of these mean, re-read the chapter so far or ask an instructor.
+1. HTML Tag
+1. HTML Element

 ## Nesting HTML Elements
 When we nest HTML elements inside each other, we talk about the relationships in terms of parents and children.
 Unordered and ordered lists are a good example of this:
 ```html